-- The Only One Allowed to Defeat You: Because of the Foe Yay.
+- The Only One Allowed to Defeat You: Because of the Foe Romance Subtext.

 - Other Me Annoys Me: Watson's reaction to Stupid Watson.

-- Politeness Judo: "Don't worry.
+- Politeness Judo: The President makes good use of this when the Canadians invade.
+"Don't worry.
 I know their weakness.
 They can't help themselves."

 - Politicians Kiss Babies: Kissing babies gets in the way of Emperor Norton's duties.

-- Precision F-Strike: By Marc Antony, of all people.
+- Precision F-Strike: By Mark Antony, of all people.